 7. Set a financial goal and start saving for maternity leave

 Now that you know your numbers — expenses, what you’re paying yourself, what you’re paying your team, and the list goes on — it’s time to start saving for maternity leave.

 You could stress out about the numbers while you’re away and wonder if everything you’ve set up is really working.
-You could get nervous anytime sales or bookings dip or…
+You could get nervous any time sales or bookings dip or…

 You could have the money in savings that you need to not worry one bit about maternity leave.
 Before I onboard any team member, I like to have 3-6 months of their income saved up.
 So if you’re going to be paying someone on your team $1,000 a month, a smart move would be to have $3,000-$6,000 in savings before you brought them on board.

-But if bringing them on is what would free up your time so that you could actually start saving, then make a numbers plan where you write out every penny and create a deadline for having that savings in place.
+But if bringing them on is what would free up your time so you could actually start saving, then make a numbers plan where you write out every penny and create a deadline for having that savings in place.

-So you’ll want to have savings for all of your expenses (including your team’s paychecks) and your personal income for the weeks and months that you’ll be on maternity leave.
+You’ll want to have savings for all of your expenses (including your team’s paychecks) and your personal income for the weeks and months that you’ll be on maternity leave.